Robert J. Schoelkopf: Research

 Robert Schoelkopf focuses his research on the development of superconducting devices for quantum information processing, which might eventually lead to revolutionary advances in computing.

 In 2007, a team of scientists led by Schoelkopf and Steven Girvin made a major breakthrough in quantum computing when it engineered a superconducting communication "bus" to store and transfer information between distant quantum bits, or qubits, on a chip.
 Their work is the first step to making the fundamentals of quantum computing useful.
 In 2009, their team demonstrated the first electronic quantum processor which could perform a quantum computation.

 Schoelkopf's techniques emphasize high-speed, high-sensitivity measurements performed on nanostructures at low temperatures.
 Together with his former supervisor Daniel Prober and his laboratory team, Schoelkopf invented the Radio-Frequency Single-Electron Transistor, an electrometer capable of measuring sub-electron charges on nano-second timescales.
 This new transistor allowed them to study electrical transport at the single-charge level in various systems.
 They also developed new types of sensors and detectors that employ these capabilities.

 Schoelkopf's current research focus, together with Michel Devoret and Steven Girvin of the Yale Department of Applied Physics, is to further develop superconducting circuits that might one day lead to a practical quantum computer.
 Other projects are directed at developing "hybrid" quantum systems based on integrating cold atoms, molecules, or electrons with solid-state circuits.

 Schoelkopf's law

-In quantum computing, roughly every three years, quantum decoherence can be delayed by a factor of 10.
-It is the quantum computing analogue of Moore's law.
+Schoelkopf's law'states that in quantum computing, decoherence time has improved by roughly a factor of 10 every three years, making it an analogue of Moore's law.